caibirdme/hand-to-hand-optimize-go/README.md

 You can see in the graph that most time spent on `genSomeBytes` is no longer how to generate bytes but something else.It's enough for us.

-And from `wrk`, we have a huge improvement!
+And according to `wrk`, we have a huge improvement!
 Surprise!

 ![wrk_result](img/wrk0.png)

 ### go-torch

-[go-torch](https://github.com/uber/go-torch) sometimes is even more powerful for us to find the bottleneck,it's more intuitive!
+[go-torch](https://github.com/uber/go-torch) is a tool based on flame graph, sometimes it's even more powerful for us to find the bottleneck,it's more intuitive!

 #### Install go-torch

-`go-torch` is a tool based on flame graph

 * `go get -u github.com/uber/go-torch`
 * `git clone https://github.com/brendangregg/FlameGraph.git`